fair-data-collective/excel2rdf-site/docs/ManualWorkflow.md

 and issues the appropriate RDF triples to make that clear in the resulting ontology.
 This approach lets you manage a number of different term lists within the same overarching ontology.

-## Converting your file to SKOS: SKOS Play
+## Converting your file to SKOS using SKOS Play

 Once you have chosen your desired template, you can edit its content, then submit it to the [SKOS Play site for conversion](https://labs.sparna.fr/skos-play/convert).